-Our Canadian mills principally manufacture finished softwood lumber from spruce, pine and fir logs, while our U.S. mills principally manufacture finished softwood lumber from southern yellow pine logs.
-The lumber produced by our mills ranges in size from two by four inches to two by twelve inches and in lengths from six feet to twenty feet.
-Our mills produce a variety of grades ranging from lower grades, such as economy and #3, to higher grades, such as #2 & Better, Select or Premium and J Grade.
-Approximately 60% of the Cross City Mill's production is comprised of decking lumber, which has historically sold for a premium to dimensional lumber products.
+Our Mackenzie mill principally manufactures finished softwood lumber from spruce, pine and fir logs.
+The lumber produced by the Mackenzie mill ranges in size from two by four inches to two by ten inches and in lengths from six feet to sixteen feet and come in a variety of grades ranging from lower grades, such as economy and #3, to higher grades, such as #2 & Better, Select or Premium and J Grade.